akiith/akiith.github.io/_pages/research.md

 layout: page
 permalink: /research/
 title: research
-description: Materials for courses you taught.
+#description: Materials for courses you taught.
 Replace this text with your description.
-nav: true
+nav: false
+published: false
 #nav_order: 5
 ---